LanguageMachines/libfolia/README.md

 Installation
 -----------------------------------------------------------------------

-This software has been tested to compile with Gcc or Clang, and runs on the following platforms:
+This software has been tested to compile with GCC > 4.9 or Clang, and runs on the following platforms:
 - Intel platforms running several versions of Linux, including Ubuntu, Debian, Arch Linux, Fedora (both 32 and 64 bits)